SciML/NonlinearSolve.jl/docs/src/basics/sparsity_detection.md

 If the `colorvec` is not provided, then it is computed on demand.

 !!! note

     One thing to be careful about in this case is that `colorvec` is dependent on the autodiff backend used. `ADTypes.mode(ad) isa ADTypes.ForwardMode` will assume that the colorvec is the column colorvec, otherwise we will assume that the colorvec is the row colorvec.

-!!! warning

-    Previously you could provide a `sparsity` argument to `NonlinearFunction` to specify the jacobian prototype.
-However, to avoid confusion, this is now deprecated.
-Instead, use the `jac_prototype` argument. `sparsity` must be used to exclusively specify the sparsity detection algorithm.

 ## Case II: Sparsity Detection algorithm is provided